 While most landlords and tenants will primarily be concerned with state law in New Jersey, several federal laws come into play.
 Congress has enacted laws, and federal agencies, such as the U.S. Department of Housing and Urban Development (HUD) and the U.S. Environmental Protection Agency (EPA), have adopted regulations, covering discrimination and landlord responsibilities to disclose environmental health hazards, such as lead-based paint.

 Nolo’s Laws and Legal Research page includes links to state and federal laws, explains how to research and understand statutes, and provides advice on finding local ordinances and court cases, including Supreme Court cases.
-To go further, check out Legal Research: How to Find & Understand the Law, by Stephen Elias and the Editors of Nolo (Nolo).
+To go further, check out Legal Research: How to Find & Understand the Law, by Stephen Elias (Nolo).
 This nontechnical book gives easy-to-use, step-by-step instructions on how to find legal information.